JetBrains/kotlin/MULTIPLATFORM.md

 property.
 Upgrade the wrapper if necessary
 (see [Gradle documentation](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:upgrading_wrapper)).

 Now we only need to add a dependency on our library.
-There are 2 actions we need to do:
+There are 2 actions we need to take:

 1. Add dependency on the library.
 To do this just open `androidApp/app/build.gradle` and add the following snippet in the `dependencies` script block: